BedlingtonStation PrimarySchool

 CONTEXT

 Hello!
 Olive Stein here.
 As you know, Portal Press Publishing is my very own publishing house.
 Here we create books, magazines and newspapers and the successful series of books call ‘Book of Wonders’.
-You have helped many experts over the years work on these books and I'm so excited that Regina Flowerton, explorer, botanist and historian has agreed to come on board!
+You have helped many experts over the years work on these books this time, it is over to you to become the authors!
+I am so excited that Regina Flowerton, explorer, botanist and historian has agreed to come on board as your expert advisor!

 BROADENING EXPERIENCE